ENVIRONMENTAL

 Impact

-Delivered a cohesive, place-based identity celebrating interdisciplinary connections in science and medicine.
-The design approach was later referenced by other campus units for inspiration.
+Delivered a cohesive identity celebrating interdisciplinary connections in science and medicine.
+Generated inquiries from other campus units and inspired additional environmental graphics within the building.

 Arizona-Sonora Desert Museum, Interpretive Signage & Graphics, Tucson, Arizona